sophiedkk/worklab/README.md

 If you want to refer to this package please use this DOI:
 10.5281/zenodo.8362962, or cite:

-Rick de Klerk, Thomas Rietveld, Rowie Janssen, & Jelmer Braaksma.
+Sophie de Klerk, Thomas Rietveld, Rowie Janssen, & Jelmer Braaksma.
 (2023).
 Worklab: a wheelchair biomechanics mini-package.
 Zenodo. https://doi.org/10.5281/zenodo.8362963